Prabhakar Ragde's professorial duties

 Until March 2004, I was one of the faculty representatives on the Teaching and Learning Technology Roundtable, an advisory panel reporting to the Associate Provosts and meeting monthly to assess, coordinate, and facilitate the implementations of learning technologies at UW.
 The Roundtable was replaced by a Teaching and Learning Council composed of winners of the Distinguished Teaching Award, and later resurrected as ITAC (see above).

 In the period September 2000 to July 2002, I was a member of the CS Governance Committee whose report led to the formation of the School of Computer Science, and the Mathematics Governance Committee that redrafted the committee structure and bylaws of Mathematics Faculty Council, notably moving it from a committee of a whole to a representative council.
+That reform was undone by a subsequent dean in 2009.

 For something like three years, I sat on UW's Presidential Commission for Institutional Planning which commenced work in September 1994.
-The members of this commission were selected by the Provost, who chairs the committee; the mandate of the commission was to produce a White Paper on strategic and long-term planning for the entire University, and this was done, under the title "Building on Achievement", in fall 1997.
+The members of this commission were selected by the Provost, who chaired the committee; the mandate of the commission was to produce a White Paper on strategic and long-term planning for the entire University, and this was done, under the title "Building on Achievement", in fall 1997.
 This is also known as the "Fifth Decade" report.

 I served on the Status of Women and Inclusivity Committee (SWIC) of the Faculty Association of UW from May 1995.
 From January to July 1997 I chaired this committee, which made me an ex-officio (nonvoting) member of the FAUW Board of Directors.